YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ## 3. Verification Results

-We utilized three distinct methods to verify the fix.
+I utilized three distinct methods to verify the fix.

 ### Method 1: Source Logic Check (Python)
 Verifying the literal escape sequence `\-` exists in the file.